 Advanced MRI Technology

 Intermountain Medical Imaging offers a wide range of specialized MRI examinations, all performed on a 1.5T or 3T MRI, state-of-the-art technology that delivers unsurpassed image detail and clarity, optimal scanning efficiency, and superior patient comfort.
+The 70 cm MRI bore creates a wider opening and more space, helping to reduce anxiety in patients, particularly those with claustrophobia.

 To learn more about the advantages of 3T MRI, click here.